-At [firm], we provide family law services to clients struggling with all types of issues including dissolution of marriage, paternity, challenging or filing a contempt order, restraining orders, prenuptial or postnuptial agreements, among other important matters.
+At Law Offices of Shana E. Thompson, we provide family law services to clients struggling with all types of issues including dissolution of marriage, paternity, challenging or filing a contempt order, restraining orders, prenuptial or postnuptial agreements, among other important matters.
 Call us now to set up your first consultation with an experienced family law and divorce lawyer in Everett, WA.

 Everett Family Law Attorneys | Snohomish County Divorce Lawyer, WA

 Family law issues can feel overwhelming at times, but you don’t have face them alone.
-Contact the [firm] to learn your legal options and start protecting your interests.
+Contact the Law Offices of Shana E. Thompson to learn your legal options and start protecting your interests.
 Our experienced Everett divorce lawyers have handled all types of dissolution cases ranging from highly contentious divorces where both parties make a high income to simple uncontested divorces.
 We’re also skilled at representing clients in other family law matters including restraining orders, protective orders, establishing paternity, and more.

-Call [firm] at [phone] set up your first consultation with a skilled family law lawyer in Everett, WA.
+Call Law Offices of Shana E. Thompson at (206) 712-2756 set up your first consultation with a skilled family law lawyer in Everett, WA.
 We accept clients in the greater Everett and Snohomish County area including Lynnwood, Marysville, Snohomish, Edmonds, Monroe, Arlington, and Marysville.
 We also accept clients in the Seattle metropolitan and King County, Washington area.